A letter From Stewart Adam, Presidend And Owner Of Creative Audio Works.

 I started Creative Audio Works after seeing a need for preservation.
 As a sound engineer, I’ve worked on many wonderful projects, but preserving memories is far more rewarding – I have the chance to bring people back from the past.

-I find that most of the people who contact Creative Audio Works are from the Baby Boomer generation.
-This is the generation in which so many advances in technology were made affordable to the masses.
-Electronics of all kinds, which we take for granted today, were being snatched up by baby boomers — the first generation that could carry a radio with them, take movie pictures or record and listen to their own voices on tape recorders.
-For the first time, this allowed families to record special occasions, like birthdays, recitals and other memorable occasions to save for the future – like an old picture.
+I find that most of the people who contact me at Creative Audio Works are “Baby Boomers.”
+For this generation, personal electronics were newly affordable to the masses.
+“Boomers” were the first generation of people to carry a radio or record and listen to their voices on tape or disc.
+For the first time, families could capture special occasions like birthdays, recitals, and other significant moments to save for the future – like an old picture.

 Many of those recordings were lost or packed away in the attic.
 When found, the sound has been confined on a recording medium that’s no longer in use.
 Most of the playback machines initially used to record and play tapes and discs are considered “vintage” by today’s standard.
 At Creative Audio Works, we specialize in the transfer of analog audio recorded on mediums spanning the past 90 years.